qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

      - Illustration
    * - The |checkbox| :guilabel:`Gap` check will check for
        gaps between neighbouring polygons.
-     - .. image:: img/gapcheck.png
+     - .. figure:: img/gapcheck.png
    * - The |checkbox| :guilabel:`Overlap` check will check
        for overlaps between neighbouring polygons.
-     - .. image:: img/overlapcheck.png
+     - .. figure:: img/overlapcheck.png
    * - The |checkbox| :guilabel:`Missing vertex` check will
        check for shared boundaries of neighbouring polygons where one border misses a vertex which is present on the other one.
-     - .. image:: img/missingvertexcheck.png
+     - .. figure:: img/missingvertexcheck.png

 Gap check exceptions
 ....................